w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 To submit a treasury track referendum via [Polkassembly](https://polkadot.polkassembly.io/opengov) click on the FAB button in the bottom right corner.
 Then,

-- Click on "Create Treasury Proposal" and choose an address for the proposer
+- Click on "Create Treasury Proposal" and choose an address for the proposer.
 - After choosing an address, you will enter a three-stage guideline:

   - Write a proposal: you can add a detailed description for the proposal, which will be stored on